ECronin1973/computer_infrastructure/README.md

-# FAANG Stock Data — Hourly Analysis
+📈 FAANG Stock Data — Hourly Analysis
 This repository provides a Jupyter notebook and supporting code for fetching, inspecting, and plotting hourly OHLCV stock data for the FAANG companies (Meta, Apple, Amazon, Netflix, and Alphabet).
-This README summarises the notebook (`notebooks/problems.ipynb`), explains environment setup, and lists references for further study.

----

-## 🎯 Target Audience

-This lab is intended for computing students and professionals with some experience in Python (familiarity with pandas and matplotlib is recommended).
-The material is self-contained, with helper functions, environment checks, and usage notes provided in the notebook, enabling users to follow along in a local environment or CI pipeline.

----

-## 🧩 Assignment Structure

-The notebook addresses the following problems, as outlined in the [Assessment Problems](https://github.com/ianmcloughlin/computer-infrastructure/blob/main/assessment/problems.md) for the ATU [Computer Infrastructure module 2025–2026](https://vlegalwaymayo.atu.ie/course/view.php?id=13109):
+It is based on the [Assessment Problems](https://github.com/ianmcloughlin/computer-infrastructure/blob/main/assessment/problems.md) for the [ATU Computer Infrastructure module 2025–2026](https://vlegalwaymayo.atu.ie/course/view.php?id=13109).

-- **Problem 1:** Fetch and save hourly FAANG data
-- **Problem 2:** Load and visualise the latest dataset
-- **Problems 3–4:** Reserved for future extensions (e.g., anomaly detection, forecasting)

----

-## Project Overview

-- Retrieve hourly stock data using `yfinance`
-- Clean and prepare OHLCV time series in pandas
-- Visualise comparative close-price series for FAANG tickers
-- Practical tips for reproducible notebook work (centralised imports, plotting defaults, timestamped outputs)

----

-## Learning Outcomes

-After completing the notebook, users will be able to:

-- Fetch hourly historical data for multiple tickers and save combined CSVs
-- Load the most recent timestamped CSV into pandas for analysis
-- Produce and save timestamped plots comparing close prices
-- Apply defensive programming patterns in notebooks to enhance reproducibility and debuggability

----

-## 📚 Background: Accessing Market Data with yfinance
+### 📚 Background: Accessing Market Data with yfinance

 This project uses [`yfinance`](https://github.com/ranaroussi/yfinance) to retrieve hourly OHLCV data from Yahoo Finance.